Special biserial coalgebras and representations of quantum SL(2)

 The notion of quantum dimension for comodules over $C\ $was studied in [And].
 Quantized tilting modules were of use in [Os], where module categories over the tensor category of finite-dimensional comodules $\mathcal{M}_{f}^{^{C}}$ of $C$ were characterized.
 Here we compute the quantum dimensions for finite-dimensional $C$-comodules using string modules and the Lusztig tensor product theorem.
 As a result we find that the only comodules of quantum dimension zero are the nonsimple injective comodules, a fact observed for quantized tilting modules in [And].

 Let us provide an outline of the contents of this article.
 The first section contains relevant coalgebra theory.
 We begin in 1.1 by reviewing the notions of path coalgebras, basic coalgebras and the dual Gabriel theorem.
-We introduce special biserial and string coalgebras in 1.3 and their representation theory in 1.3.
-Section 2 begins with a summary of facts concerning the coordinate Hopf algebra $C=$\textrm{k}$_{\zeta}[SL(2)]$ at a root of unity where \textrm{k} is of characteristic zero.
-Here it is shown that $C$ is a symmetric coalgebra.
+We introduce special biserial and string coalgebras in 1.2 and their representation theory in 1.3.
+Section 2 begins with a summary of facts concerning the coordinate Hopf algebra $C=\Bbbk_{\zeta}[SL(2)]$ at a root of unity where $\Bbbk$ is of characteristic zero.
 In 2.1 we compute the basic coalgebra of $C$ as a subcoalgebra of the path coalgebra of its Gabriel quiver.
-We show in passing that $C$ and its basic coalgebra are symmetric as coalgebras in the sense of [DIN] in 2.2.
-Using string coalgebra theory we list the finite-dimensional indecomposable $C$-comodules in 2.3.
-In 2.4 we show that every simple comodule is in the syzygy-orbit of a simple comodule by direct computation.
-This yields the description of almost split sequences, and the AR quiver in 2.5.
-The stable Green ring and quantum dimensions are computed in 2.6 and 2.7.
+Using string coalgebra theory we list the finite-dimensional indecomposable $C$-comodules in 2.2.
+In 2.3 we show that every simple comodule is in the syzygy-orbit of a simple comodule by direct computation.
+This yields the description of almost split sequences, and the AR quiver in 2.4.
+The stable Green ring and quantum dimensions are computed in 2.5 and 2.6.